-Proposition 3 (i) A lower level of firm loyalty leads to lower levels of security information sharing and security technology investment, i.e., $\frac{\partial s_i}{\partial b_1} < 0$, $\frac{\partial t_i}{\partial b_1} < 0$.
-When $\alpha \leq \bar{\alpha}$, the extent of information sharing and amount of security technology investment by both firms increase when the degree of product substitutability increases, i.e, $\frac{\partial s_i}{\partial b_2} > 0$, $\frac{\partial t_i}{\partial b_2} > 0$.
+PROPOSITION 3. (i) A lower level of firm loyalty leads to lower levels of security information sharing and security technology investment, i.e., $\partial s_i/\partial b_1 < 0$ , $\partial t_i/\partial b_1 < 0$ .

+(ii) When $\alpha \leq \overline{\alpha}$ , the extent of information sharing and amount of security technology investment by both firms increase when the degree of product substitutability increases, i.e., $\partial s_i/\partial b_2 > 0$ , $\partial t_i/\partial b_2 > 0$ .

-We highlight that a steeper demand schedule b_1 , lowers a firm's propensity to invest in security technology and share security information.
-A steeper slope implies that each firm sells fewer units of the product for a given level of the equilibrium prices.20 Smaller quantities imply, in turn, that the marginal return to any kind of technology investment is more limited.
+We highlight that a steeper demand schedule, $b_1$ , lowers a firm's propensity to invest in security technology and share security information.
+A steeper slope implies that each firm sells fewer units of the product for a given level of the equilibrium prices.
+Smaller quantities imply, in turn, that the marginal return to any kind of technology investment is more limited.
 As a result, the firms have reduced incentives to invest in enhanced security technology.
 Further, the strategic complementarity between technology investment and information sharing implies also that the extent of sharing declines when demand schedules are steeper.

-Quite interestingly, to the extent that product substitutability is indicative of the degree of competition in an industry, we find that a higher level of intra-industry competitiveness may lead to higher levels of security information sharing and increased investment in security technologies by both firms, when α is sufficiently small.
+Quite interestingly, to the extent that product substitutability is indicative of the degree of competition in an industry, we find that a higher level of intraindustry competitiveness may lead to higher levels of security information sharing and increased investment in security technologies by both firms, when $\alpha$ is sufficiently small.
 Firms generally respond to increased competition with aggressive price cuts.
-In order to alleviate such aggressive price competition, firms have greater incentives to invest in mechanisms that alleviate price competition.
-Since increases in s and t may help in mitigating price competition, both firms may decide to raise the extent of information sharing and investments when the degree of substitutability between the firms' products increases.
+To alleviate such aggressive price competition, firms have greater incentives to invest in mechanisms that alleviate price competition.
+Because increases in s and t may help in mitigating price competition, both firms may decide to raise the extent of information sharing and investments when the degree of substitutability between the firms' products increases.